Breaking Out of ‘Personality Prisons’ – High Impact Communication through Leadership Presence . . .

-One of the fundamental principles of acting that I have learned over 48 years of performing on stage is, ‘experience, don’t perform’.
+One of the fundamental principles of acting that I have learned over 50 years of performing on stage is, ‘experience, don’t perform’.
 If the actor experiences it the audience experiences it.
-If the actor is not experiencing it, no matter what stunts he does on stage, the audience experiences nothing.
+If the actor is not experiencing it, no matter what stunts she does on stage, the audience experiences nothing.

 As ‘actors’ playing leadership roles, we need to experience what we want our teams to experience.
 We can talk all we want about passion or commitment or urgency.
 If we are not experiencing it ourselves, our bodies will belie the words and distort what is received by our ‘audience’.

 In order to make our bodies powerful tools that truly and congruently amplify the content of our verbal communication, we need, like actors, to tune our body language and energy patterns.
-Fortunately, this is not a technique that requires lengthy practice to acquire, but an attitudinal switch that can be switched on almost instantly.
-This switching on happens when we realise that we, as people and as personalities, are ‘processes’ and not ‘products’.
+Fortunately, this is not a technique that requires lengthy practice to acquire, but an attitudinal switch that can be activated almost instantly.
+This switching on happens when we realise that as people and as personalities, we are ‘processes’ and not ‘products’.

 As ‘products’ irrespective of what we experience or ‘learn’ we remain the same.
 Products have labels like ‘introvert’ or ‘extrovert’ or ‘good communicator’ or ‘bad communicator’.
 Processes don’t have labels.
 I could have felt introverted yesterday.
 I can feel extroverted today.
 Yesterday my communication was not too effective.
 Today it is brilliant.

 Experiencing ourselves as ‘processes’ liberates us from our ‘personality prisons’ and enables us to manifest the presence required at this moment, in this situation, in this role, before this audience.
 We can then use our personalities as powerful instruments for communicating with and energising people without being imprisoned into set patterns of thinking and reacting to stimuli.